Rockies win 11-6, sending Rangers to 15th straight road loss

 Rangers: RHP Kyle Gibson (3-0, 2.24 ERA) is expected to be activated from the 10-day injured list to open a weekend home series against Tampa Bay on Friday night.

-Rockies: RHP Jon Gray (4-5, 3.71) will make his first career start against Oakland when Colorado opens a three-game home series against the Athletics on Friday night.
+Rockies: RHP Jon Gray (4-5, 3.71 ERA) will make his first career start against Oakland when Colorado opens a three-game home series against the Athletics on Friday night.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports